Guide Bridge railway station: History

 The station was also where express services, to and from Manchester Central on the London Marylebone route, changed locomotives.
 Drawn by a Bo-Bo or Co-Co electric locomotive from Sheffield, a steam (or in later years) diesel locomotive would take the train the final few miles to Manchester Central and vice versa.
 The Woodhead Line was busy with goods traffic, especially with coal traffic from South Yorkshire to Lancashire power stations.
 The station also accepted goods under British Railways "Passenger" freight service and had a licensed buffet.

 There was a large marshalling yard about a mile east of Guide Bridge at Dewsnap.
 There was also a stabling point immediately to the east of Guide Bridge station, where engines could be fuelled.
-Guide Bridge was also where the local Retail Coal Merchants transferred coal from British Rail coal wagons, carefully weighed into one hundredweight sacks for delivery to homes around Ashton, Audenshaw and Denton.
+Guide Bridge was also where the local retail coal merchants transferred coal from British Rail coal wagons, carefully weighed into one hundredweight sacks for delivery to homes around Ashton, Audenshaw and Denton.
 Express passenger trains via the Woodhead line ceased operation on 5 January 1970, but Dewsnap sidings and Guide Bridge stabling point were busy until the final closure of the Woodhead Line east of Hadfield on 20 July 1981.
 The Class 76 electric locomotives were a frequent sight here, along with Class 25, Class 40 and numerous others classes of diesels.

 The former TransPennine Express operator, Arriva Trains Northern, had plans to establish Guide Bridge as a major interchange station, coupled with hopes that the Woodhead line might re-open.
-Such aspirations seem to have fallen by the wayside, however, since First TransPennine Express took over the franchise.
+Such aspirations failed to materialise when First TransPennine Express took over the franchise.

 On 22 October 2006, a fire gutted the waiting room, footbridge and ticket office.
 The fire has subsequently been attributed to arson and caused around £1m of damage to the station, necessitating the demolition of the footbridge.
 This has not been rebuilt, necessitating a lengthy walk out of the station and along the adjacent main road to change platforms.